-1.4 Collective Investment Schemes
+1.5 Collective Investment Schemes

-Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a "second scheme") although not more than 35% in value of the Scheme Property is to consist of the units of any one second scheme.
-Investment may be made in a second scheme managed by the ACD or an associate of the ACD.
-Investment may only be made in second schemes whose maximum annual management charge does not exceed 5%.
-Any second scheme must either:
+- 1.5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes although not more than 35% in value of the scheme property of the Company is to consist of the units of any one collective investment scheme.
+Investment may be made in another collective investment scheme managed by the ACD or an associate of the ACD, subject to the rules in Rule 5.6.11 of the FCA Rules.
+Investment may only be made in other collective investment schemes whose maximum annual management charge does not exceed 5%. - 1.5.2 Any investee scheme must:

-- be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or; - be a recognised scheme under the provision of Section 272 of the Financial Services and Markets Act 2000; or; - 1.4.3 be authorised as a non-UCITS retail scheme; or

-- 1.4.4 be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - 1.4.5 be a scheme not falling within 1.4.1 1.4.4 and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested.

-The second scheme must also operate on the basis of the prudent spread of risk, be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies), and the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme.

-The Company may invest in units or shares of collective investment schemes and pay any related charges or expenses for investing in such units or shares.
-Where the schemes invested in are managed, operated or administered by the ACD (or one of its associates) the rules on double charging contained in the FCA Regulations must be complied with.

-Any second schemes in which the Company invests will be established in the locations listed in Appendix 10.
-The Company may invest in second schemes established in locations not currently listed in Appendix 10 provided the second scheme satisfies the requirements of this clause 1.4 and the FCA Regulations, where this occurs the list in Appendix 10 will be updated and an updated Prospectus issued.
+- 1.5.2.1 be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - 1.5.2.2 be a recognised scheme under the provision of Section 272 of the Financial Services and Markets Act 2000; or; - 1.5.2.3 be authorised as a non-UCITS retail scheme; or - 1.5.2.4 be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - 1.5.2.5 be a scheme not falling within 1.5.2.1-1.5.2.4 and in respect of which no more than 20% in value of the scheme property of the Company (including any transferable securities which are not approved securities) is invested. - 1.5.3 The investee scheme must also operate on the basis of the prudent spread of risk, be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies) and the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 1.5.4 The Company may invest in units of other collective-investment schemes and pay any related charges or expenses for investing in such units unless the schemes are managed, operated or administered by the ACD (or one of its associates) in which case the Company will pay no additional management charges to the ACD as the case may be. - Any second schemes in which the Company invests will be established in the locations listed in Appendix X. The Company may invest in second schemes established in locations not currently listed in Appendix X provided the second scheme satisfies the requirements of this clause 1.5 and the FCA Regulations, where this occurs the list in Appendix X will be updated and an updated Prospectus issued.

-1.5 Feeder Schemes
+1.6 Feeder Schemes